 “Today’s FCC announcement is an important recognition of our technology, our commitment, and our success fighting the scammers and spoofers who pollute our shared communications networks with these illegal robocalls,” said USTelecom CEO and President Jonathan Spalter.
 “Our team of providers across the wireline, wireless, VoIP and cable industries are focused on tracing the source of illegal robocalls around the world and coordinating with federal and state enforcement agencies to bring criminals to justice.
 As the FCC’s registered traceback consortium, we intend to continue our laser-like scrutiny not just on robocall scammers, but the under the radar providers who let junk calls onto the network in the first place.”

-Latest Efforts: Extended Deadlines, Tracing Calls & Sourcing Providers
+Latest Efforts: Extended Deadlines, Tracing Calls & Sourcing

 The FCC initially voted to allow and encourage carriers to block unverified IDs by default using STIR/SHAKEN, but then mandated it.
 The service will be free of charge.
 Congress initially voted in December 2019 to mandate the regime, giving carriers 18 months after passage to have it in place, with a June 2021 deadline. thinQ is working ahead of this moving target to ensure that its customers are in compliance.

 On December 23, 2020 the FCC released its annual report to Congress on robocalls, as required by the TRACED Act.
 The report relies in part on data submitted to the FCC by the ITG (see below), and includes a list of providers that have participated in ITG tracebacks, as well as those that have failed to respond.